This feature allows you to set up a code that you must enter in order to use the device after its screen has been turned off.

-- None or Swipe disables this feature.
+Disables the screen lock.
 You will usually still see your device's normal "swipe to unlock" screen.
 Some devices may offer both None and Swipe options, in which case None truly removes all lock screens including the "swipe to unlock" screen.

-- Pattern requires you to trace a secret path between a pattern of dots on the screen.
+Unlocking the screen requires you to trace a secret path between a pattern of dots on the screen.
 You will be asked to make up any path between the dots consisting of at least four line segments, and will need to repeat this pattern each time you wake up the device.
 This provides a relatively high security, because it is hard to guess.
 The path your finger traces on the screen, however, may leave a noticeable streak on the front glass of your device, which can be used to figure out your pattern.

-- PIN requires you to record a number consisting of 4 or more digits, and re-enter this PIN each time you wake up the device.
+PIN requires you to record a number consisting of 4 or more digits, and re-enter this PIN each time you wake up the device.
 This provides a relatively high level of security.

-- Password requires you to record a password string consisting of 4 or more characters from a keyboard.
+Requires you to record a password string consisting of 4 or more characters from a keyboard.
 You will need to re-enter this password each time you wake up the device.
 This provides the highest level of security out of these options.